xeptagondev/xep-whois/README.md

 }
 ```

-## Collect WhoIs data for multiple domains through a proxy (parallelly with options)
+## Collect WHOIS data for multiple domains through a proxy (parallelly with options)
 ```typescript
 import { batchWhois, WhoIsOptions } from 'xep-whois';